-Spring, 10 hours lab, 2 units Letter Grade or Pass/No Pass Option

-This is a course for students competing in their second semester of intercollegiate tennis season.
-This course is offered in the spring semester for men and women and may be taken two times for credit.
+Spring, 10 hours lab, 2 units Letter Grade or Pass/No Pass Option is offered in the spring semester for men and women and may be taken two times for credit.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
 UC Transfer Limitations.
 See a Counselor.